Frequently Asked Questions

 sg run -p <PATTERN> --debug-query ast

-If you find there are different results, it is usually caused by incomplete code snippet in the pattern.
-To fix the issue, you can provide a complete context code via the pattern object.
+Different results are usually caused by incomplete or wrong code snippet in the pattern.
+A common fix is to provide a complete context code via the pattern object.

 rule: